Economics, Finance and International Business

 • equilibrium selection

-• and policies in detail.
+• policies in detail.

-By the end of the module you’ll have a critical understanding of the new stream of thinking that has developed within economics in the last few decades.
-You’ll have knowledge of what allows people to make mistakes in decision-making and be altruistic – i.e. care about others’ utility as well as their own.
+By the end of the module, you’ll have a critical understanding of the new stream of thinking that has developed within economics in the last few decades.
+You’ll have knowledge of what allows people to make mistakes in decision-making and be altruistic – i.e. care about others’ utility, as well as their own.

 Economic Growth

 This module uses economic theory to analyse the structure and forces behind economic growth and development.
 You will learn standard theory of economic growth and use those theories to analyse the process of economic growth across countries.
-You will familiarise yourself with a set of important issues that are central to macroeconomics; develop some dynamic economics knowledge useful in macroeconomics as well as in a number of other sub-disciplines.
+You will familiarise yourself with a set of important issues that are central to macroeconomics and develop some dynamic economics knowledge useful in macroeconomics as well as in a number of other sub-disciplines.
 By the end of the module you will gain tools to analyse the economy with a long-run perspective that is normally overlooked in the other macroeconomic modules

 Environmental Economics

-On this module, you build your understanding of modelling techniques and analytical tools of environmental economics.
+On this module, you will build your understanding of modelling techniques and analytical tools of environmental economics.
 You will be able to critically analyse a range of environmental issues which impact environmental externalities on economic agents and the range of policy responses available to policymakers.

 Finance and Development

-Throughout this module, you’ll explore the economic challenges of financing development in developing countries, while using internal and external sources of finance.
+Throughout this module, you’ll explore the economic challenges of financing development in developing countries while using internal and external sources of finance.
 You’ll investigate the difference between development and growth, the roles of public and private sector, financial dualism, credit market failures, micro finance and international capital flows.

 Upon successful completion of this module, you’ll be able to interpret the implications of international financial flows on development, and you’ll gain an understanding of how a viable financial system can assist in economic growth and development.